capraCoder/caprazliFMI/docs/manuscript_FMI_validation.md

 ### 4.1 FMI as a screening tool

 Our results support FMI as a high-sensitivity screening tool for fishing-driven stock decline.
 With 89% sensitivity at the universal threshold, FMI captures the vast majority of stocks that eventually collapse.
 However, the 39% specificity indicates that FMI functions more like a smoke detector than a precision diagnostic: it rarely misses true positives but frequently triggers for stocks that remain healthy.
 This performance profile is appropriate for surveillance applications where the cost of missing a collapse exceeds the cost of false alarms.
 Fisheries managers can use FMI to identify stocks warranting closer scrutiny, with subsequent assessment confirming or ruling out genuine risk.

 ### 4.2 The life history threshold paradox

 The most unexpected finding was the direction of threshold variation across life histories.
 We initially hypothesized that long-lived species, with slower population turnover and reduced recovery capacity, would require more conservative thresholds—that is, lower FMI values should trigger concern.
 This expectation aligns with Cope and Hamel (2015), who demonstrated empirical relationships between fishing mortality reference points and life history traits.
 Instead, optimal thresholds *increased* with longevity.
 This paradox has a statistical explanation.
 Within long-lived species, many stocks have experienced FMI > 2 or even > 4 without collapsing.
 The high survival rate at elevated FMI means that discriminating thresholds must be correspondingly high to separate true positives from false positives.
 In contrast, fast-turnover species frequently collapse even at low FMI values (< 1.0), suggesting that fishing pressure is not the primary driver of their population dynamics.

 ### 4.3 Environmental drivers in fast-turnover species

 The low optimal threshold (0.45) for fast-turnover species, combined with relatively weak AUC (0.708), suggests that FMI—a measure of fishing pressure—has limited predictive value for this life history category.
-This is consistent with extensive literature demonstrating environmental control of small pelagic populations, including the relationship between El Niño events and anchoveta collapse (Chavez et al., 2003), Pacific Decadal Oscillation effects on sardine (Jacobson & MacCall, 1995), and Kuroshio Current dynamics affecting Japanese anchovy (Watanabe et al., 1995).
+This is consistent with extensive literature demonstrating environmental control of small pelagic populations, including the relationship between El Niño events and anchoveta collapse (Chavez et al., 2003), Pacific Decadal Oscillation effects on sardine (Jacobson and MacCall, 1995), and Kuroshio Current dynamics affecting Japanese anchovy (Watanabe et al., 1995).
 FMI measures fishing-driven mortality.
 For species whose population dynamics are dominated by environmental variability, FMI should not be expected to predict collapse, and its failure to do so is not a methodological weakness but an appropriate null result.
 For small pelagic management, FMI should be interpreted in conjunction with environmental monitoring rather than as a standalone indicator.

 ### 4.4 Comparison with existing frameworks

 The FMI framework complements rather than replaces existing reference point approaches.
 Unlike *F*~MSY~-based targets that require stock-specific estimation (ICES, 2022), FMI provides a rapid visual assessment requiring only *F* and *M* estimates.
 The log-log visualization enables cross-stock comparison that is difficult with traditional metrics.
 For data-limited situations where full stock assessments are unavailable, length-based approaches (Hordyk et al., 2015; Prince et al., 2015) and simple indicators (Froese, 2004) have proven valuable; FMI occupies a similar niche for stocks where *F* and *M* estimates exist but comprehensive assessment is lacking.
 The Gulland threshold (*F* = *M*) appears in FMI as the central diagonal.
 Our validation confirms that this threshold retains diagnostic value, though life-history calibration improves discrimination.
-The 1.25 multiplier (FMI = 1.25 as danger threshold) corresponds to *E* = 0.56, modestly more permissive than the *E* = 0.5 Gulland threshold but within the range recommended by subsequent authors (Patterson, 1992).
 Melnychuk et al. (2016) demonstrated that management interventions improve stock status globally; FMI could serve as a rapid triage tool to identify stocks most urgently requiring such intervention.

 ### 4.5 Limitations

 Several limitations warrant consideration.
 First, our collapse definition (*B*/*B*~MSY~ < 0.5) is one of several plausible thresholds.
 Alternative definitions (e.g., < 0.3, or multi-year duration requirements) would yield different sensitivity estimates.
 Second, natural mortality estimates are themselves uncertain and may be biased in the RAM Legacy database (Maunder et al., 2022).
+The Scotian Shelf cod false negative (Figure 5D) illustrates this vulnerability: an implausibly high *M* estimate (1.28 versus typical cod *M* ≈ 0.2) masked danger signals, allowing collapse without FMI exceeding the threshold.
 The relationship between *M* and body size (Lorenzen et al., 2022) and the empirical equations used to estimate *M* (Pauly, 1980) introduce additional uncertainty.
-The anomalously high *M* values for some stocks (e.g., *M* = 1.29 for Scotian Shelf cod) likely reflect estimation errors rather than true biological mortality.
 Third, our analysis is retrospective; prospective validation on independent data would strengthen confidence in the proposed thresholds.
 Recent work on empirical validation of stock assessment models (Kell et al., 2024) provides a methodological framework for such evaluation.

 ### 4.6 Future directions